MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/nf-minitape-tapeclassallocatesrbbuffer.md

 ## -returns

 <b>TapeClassAllocateSrbBuffer </b>returns <b>TRUE</b> if the <b>DataBuffer</b> was allocated successfully, and <b>FALSE</b> if the buffer was not allocated.

 ## -remarks

 <b>TapeClassAllocateSrbBuffer </b>allocates an <b>Srb-&gt;DataBuffer</b> from nonpaged memory and initializes the members to zero.
 If the buffer already exists from an earlier call, it is freed and a new buffer allocated.
-A tape miniclass driver calls this routine to allocate a <b>DataBuffer</b> in a portable way.</p>
+A tape miniclass driver calls this routine to allocate a <b>DataBuffer</b> in a portable way.